Who is a Accountant?

 What is the role of Accountant?

 An accountant creates financial statements and maintains the financial records of a company/firm or a business.
-Those who are experts in auditing financial statements and business, taxation and offer advisory services to clients are called chartered accountants.
 While accountants are of different types, the expertise required for each kind of account job differs.
 The qualification also varies with the nature of the accounting job.
 An individual who is pursuing a career as accountant is responsible for keeping the record of a company’s profit and loss figures in a detailed manner.
 It should be done in such a way that it helps the management to make better decisions.
 Company accountants also help the external auditors by providing them with the necessary details and related information.
-These days accountants use various accounting software that helps in gathering and maintaining the financial information.
+These days accountants use various accounting software that helps in gathering and maintaining financial information.

 Financial data management